 Netstat and TCPView

-If you need to check communication from a host to specific systems and ports Netstat is the simple tool you can start from the commandline.
+If you need to check communication from a host to specific systems and ports Netstat is a simple tool you can start from the command line.

 If you also want to know which Process is creating connections from your host to another and the specific port it is using try TCPview from the Sysinternals Suite.

 TCPview will show you the process behind a connection.

 I know that this is a no-brainer but it is simple and very effective to get some information from the system you are logging on to.
 You can specify and extend it with custom PowerShell scripts.
 The next picture shows you an example where I added Fields for the PowerShell, Citrix Receiver, App-V, and Internet Explorer Version.